-Registration 4.
-A candidate for registration for a course of study leading to the degree of Doctor of Philosophy shall:
+Registration

-(1) apply to the Registrar on the prescribed form at least one calendar month before the commencement of the session in which he desires to register; and willing to undertake the responsibility of supervising the work of the candidate and of reporting to the Faculty or Board of Studies at the end of the course on the merits of the candidate's performance in the prescribed course.
+- 4. A candidate for registration for a course of study leading to the degree of Doctor of Philosophy shall: - (1) apply to the Registrar on the prescribed form at least one calendar month before the commencement of the session in which he desires to register; and - (2) submit with his application a certificate from the head of the University in which he proposes to study stating that the candidate is a fit person to undertake a course of study and research leading to the degree of Doctor of Philosophy and that the school is willing to undertake the responsibility of supervising the work of the candidate and of reporting to the Faculty or Board of Studies at the end of the course on the merits of the candidate's performance in the prescribed course.